gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ## Alien registration number H1b

-H1b visa is a non-immigrant visa, hence a H1b applicant doesn't typically have a alien registration number.
-However, USCIS assigns an alien registration number when the H1b recipient's I-140 is approved for green card.
+H1b visa is a non-immigrant visa, hence a H1b applicant doesn't typically have an A-number.
+However, USCIS assigns an one when the H1b recipient's I-140 is approved for green card.
 A# is typically printed on any H1b approvals notices (Form I-797) subsequent to the I140 approval.

 ## Alien registration number F1 visa

 F1 visa, like the H1b is not a permanent residency visa.
 Hence, there are no alien registration number assigned to a student.
-However, a A# is assigned when the student applies for OPT EAD.
+However, it is assigned when the student applies for OPT EAD.
 The number is printed on the EAD card.

-## Does alien registration number appear in I-94?
+## Does A# appear in I-94?
 No I-94 is not printed on the I-94.
 Not all immigrants have a A#.
 And even for the ones that have one, it's not printed on the I-94.